Norman L. Crabill

-Norman L. Crabill (born October 28, 1926) is a retired NASA engineer.
+Norman L. Crabill (October 28, 1926 – May 14, 2024) was an American NASA engineer.
 An employee of NASA since its creation in 1958, Crabill was originally employed by its predecessor National Advisory Committee for Aeronautics, or NACA.
 Over the course of his nearly 40-year career, he was recognized for numerous achievements.
 Crabill has written 43 publications.
 He was inducted into the Virginia Aviation Hall of Fame in 2003.

 Education and career

 Crabill earned a Bachelor of Aeronautical Engineering Degree from The Catholic University of America in 1949 and a Master of Aeronautical Engineering Degree from the University of Virginia in 1957.
 He started his professional career with NACA in 1949 at Langley Memorial Aeronautical Laboratory working in the Pilotless Aircraft Research Division, or PARD, for the National Advisory Committee for Aeronautics, or NACA.
 He continued to work at the Langley Research Center when NACA became the National Aeronautics and Space Administration.
 He retired from NASA in 1986.